 “Oh,” she said.
 “Because you’re a monster.”
 He nodded.
 “How did you dip me, earlier?”

 She ran soapy fingers through her hair, trying to untangle it, watching him watch her.
 His eyes were big and silver, with thick eyelashes, and his nose fell wide and straight from his forehead.
 He had a ring in it, and rings in his big fuzzy ears, and rings on the horns that swept forward from his temples before rising straight upward.
 She wanted to steal them.
+There were tufts of fur at the tips of his ears, big silver tunnels near the base of them, his hair in a braid down his back.
+It was much tidier than hers.

 “You have a good face,” she decided.